Now we know the reason for the narwhal's tusk

 Footage from Canada may support one of the tentative conclusions Nweeia's study: using the tusks to find food.
 One additional quirk?
 The horns may also help the narwhals prepare to eat that food, too.

-The video above, shot using drones by the WWF in Canada in 2017, shows narhwals in Tremblay Sound, Nunavat, striking Artic cod with their tusks to stun them and then gobble up the fish.
+The video above, shot using drones by the WWF in Canada in 2017, shows narwhals in Tremblay Sound, Nunavat, striking Artic cod with their tusks to stun them before gobbling them up.

-Steve Ferguson, of Fisheries and Oceans Canada, explained in a video for the agency that the drone footage shows male narwhals "kind of tracking the cod with the tusk [...] and as the cod was positioned close to the tip of the tusk, the narwhal sort of gave it a quick, hard tap that likely stunned the fish — it looked like it was momentarily not moving — and then the narwhal would move in with its mouth and suck in the prey."
+Steve Ferguson of Fisheries and Oceans Canada explained in a video for the agency that the drone footage shows male narwhals "kind of tracking the cod with the tusk [...] and as the cod was positioned close to the tip of the tusk, the narwhal sort of gave it a quick, hard tap that likely stunned the fish — it looked like it was momentarily not moving — and then the narwhal would move in with its mouth and suck in the prey."

 Given that we're only seeing this behavior now, in no small thanks to the general unobtrusiveness of drones, researchers are eager to learn what other possible uses there are for the tusks.

-A dual purpose sensory organ and cod stunner is already pretty exciting, so what other uses could these creatures of the deep have for this horn-looking tooth?
+A dual-purpose sensory organ, a way to attract females and cod stunner are already exciting, so what other uses could these creatures of the deep have for this horn-looking tooth?

 This story was originally published in 2016 and has been updated with new information.